UoM-Data-Science-Platforms/gm-sde/projects/SDE Lighthouse 09 - Thompson/README.md

 This project required the following reusable queries:

-- Create table of patients who were alive at the study start date
+- Create table of patients

 Further details for each query can be found below.

-### Create table of patients who were alive at the study start date
+### Create table of patients
 undefined

 _Input_